andresangelini/andresangelini.github.io/_posts/2018-11-16-Error-handling-in-Sass.md

 }
 ```

-The resulting function is certainly bulkier than before, but what is making that bulk is the necessary details for each argument stored in `$args` and not a bunch of never ending conditional statements chained together made up of even more obscure deep nested conditionals.
+The resulting function is certainly bulkier than before, but this is due to the `args` map which contains all the information needed to validate each argument.
+Not only does this makes modifying the conditions easier but it also saves from creating a never ending chain of obscure conditional statements.

 [`background-image`]: https://developer.mozilla.org/en-US/docs/Web/CSS/background-image
 [`unitless()`]: http://sass-lang.com/documentation/Sass/Script/Functions.html#unitless-instance_method